Project 25: Phase II

 To improve spectrum use, P25 Phase II was developed for trunking systems using a 2-slot TDMA scheme and is now required for all trunking systems in the 700 MHz band.
 Phase II uses the AMBE+2 voice codec to reduce the needed bitrate so that one voice channel will only require 6,000 bits per second (including error correction and signaling).
-Phase I is not backwards compatible with Phase 1 (due to the TDMA operation), although multi-mode TDMA radios and systems are capable of operating in Phase I mode when required, if enabled.
+Phase II is not backwards compatible with Phase 1 (due to the TDMA operation), although multi-mode TDMA radios and systems are capable of operating in Phase I mode when required, if enabled.
 A subscriber radio cannot use TDMA transmission without a synchronization source; therefore direct radio to radio communication resorts to conventional FDMA digital operation.
 Multi-band subscriber radios can also operate on narrow-band FM as a lowest common denominator between almost any two way radios.
 This makes analog narrow-band FM the de facto "interoperability" mode for some time.

 Originally, the implementation of Phase II was planned to split the 12.5 kHz channel into two 6.25 kHz slots, or Frequency-Division Multiple Access (FDMA).
 However it proved more advantageous to use existing 12.5 kHz frequency allocations in Time Division Multiple Access (TDMA) mode for a number of reasons.
 It allowed subscriber radios to save battery life by only transmitting half the time which also yields the ability for the subscriber radio to listen and respond to system requests between transmissions.

 Phase II is what is known as 6.25 kHz "bandwidth equivalent" which satisfies an FCC requirement for voice transmissions to occupy less bandwidth.
 Voice traffic on a Phase II system transmits with the full 12.5 kHz per frequency allocation, as a Phase 1 system does, however it does so at a faster data rate of 12 kbit/s allowing two simultaneous voice transmissions.
 As such subscriber radios also transmit with the full 12.5 kHz, but in an on/off repeating fashion resulting in half the transmission and thus an equivalent of 6.25 kHz per each radio.
 This is accomplished using the AMBE voice coder that uses half the rate of the Phase 1 IMBE voice coders.